Cryptanalysis of the Shpilrain-Ushakov Protocol in Thompson's Group: Recovering the Shared Secret Key

 \section{Recovering the Shared Secret Key}

-We will show now that Eve, by knowing the elements $w,u_1,u_2$, can always recover one of the two enemies' private keys.
+We begin this section by providing the theoretical background for the attack.
+We will use the piecewise-linear point of view to understand why the attack works and then rephrase it combinatorially.
+We will now describe how Eve, by knowing the elements $w,u_1,u_2$, can always recover one of the two legitimate parties' private keys.
 She chooses whose key to crack, depending on whether the graph of $w$ is above or below the point $(\varphi_s,\varphi_s)$.